 Development is a major component of the City's General Fund revenue, but as a smaller city, even a single development can skew our revenue numbers.
-As a result, projections for this revenue source are kept very conservative, even when our development pipeline is well-known for the upcoming year.
+As a result, projections for this revenue source are kept very conservative, even when our development pipeline is well-known for t upcoming year.

-This approach helps alleviate concerns about becoming dependent on the one-time revenue associated with growth for ongoing expenditures.
+he This approach helps alleviate concerns

+about becoming dependent on the oneit time revenue associated with growth for

+ongoing expenditures.

+e

-This chart shows the 12-month moving average for permit revenue.
+ur This chart shows the 12-month moving

+the average for permit revenue.